KetchupJL/KetchupJL.github.io/_posts/07-06-2025-qrf-pipeline.md

   - Forecasting
 ---

+> This research is ongoing and subject to updates.
+{:.notice--info}

-Welcome to the first post in my MSc dissertation series, where I explore **quantile-based return forecasting** for Solana mid-cap tokens.
-This blog documents not only research progress but also the process, code, and reflections as I work toward building **risk-calibrated 72-hour return interval forecasts**.
+Welcome to the first post in my MSc dissertation series, where I explore **quantile-based return forecasting** for mid-cap Solana tokens.
+This series will document my research progress, modelling choices, and lessons learned as I build **risk-calibrated 72-hour return interval forecasts**.

-This is **not** just about "price prediction."
-It's about estimating the **10th, 50th, and 90th percentile** returns, quantifying **tail risk**, and helping traders or analysts assess the distribution of returns—especially under high volatility and skewed conditions typical in DeFi.
+This isn’t just about predicting price — it’s about quantifying uncertainty and **estimating tail risk** using percentiles:

 ---